dario-lorenzoni/PBHspec/README.md

 We provide minimal and self-contained versions of both the Python and Mathematica codes.

 In both the Python and Mathematica codes, all quantities are calculated using the number of e-folds, $N$, as a time coordinate.
-The examples provided in this repository are given for the PBH$A$ potential of [arXiv:1911.00057](https://arxiv.org/pdf/1911.00057); the model parameters are the ones used in the Companion paper (see Table I).
-We show the evolution of the relevant background quantities and the curvature power spectrum for both the single-field reference model (named "PBH$A$-fid" in the Letter, "SF Reference" in the Companion) and the PBHspec model (named "$\chi$-PBH$A$-var" in the Letter, "PBHspec" in the Companion).
+The examples provided in this repository are given for the PBHA potential of [arXiv:1911.00057](https://arxiv.org/pdf/1911.00057); the model parameters are the ones used in the Companion paper (see Table I).
+We show the evolution of the relevant background quantities and the curvature power spectrum for both the single-field reference model (named "PBHA-fid" in the Letter, "SF Reference" in the Companion) and the PBHspec model (named " $\chi$ PBHA-var" in the Letter, "PBHspec" in the Companion).

 **Python**

-We provide a PyTransport model setup file that defines the PBHspec model (with PBHspec-$A$ potential), as well as a Jupyter notebook where all the relevant quantities are defined, calculated, and plotted.
+We provide a PyTransport model setup file that defines the PBHspec model (with PBHspec-A potential), as well as a Jupyter notebook where all the relevant quantities are defined, calculated, and plotted.

 Note that a working installation of `PyTranport` is required.
 We defer further installation and usage information to the instructions presented in the [`PyTransport` repository](https://github.com/jronayne/PyTransport).